makbn/mcp_mediator/README.md

 client and the remote servers.
 The mediator will advertise all the available `Tools` to the clients during the initialization process.
 It is also expandable by registering request handlers using `ProxyMcpMediator#registerHandler()` same as `DefaultMcpMediator`.

+### Implemented Query MCP Servers

+Query MCP servers are MCP servers that receive a query from the user and search a source for the content related to the input query.
+All the queries are part of `mcp-mediator-implementation-query` module and are defined using MCP Mediator Request Handlers.
+So far, these queries are implemented:
+- Wikipedia MCP Server: Search Wikipedia with an input query
+- Stackoverflow MCP Server: Search Stackoverflow website
+- GitHub MCP Server: Search for GitHub projects

 ## Contributing